apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/03-connecting-pages.md

 # Building Navigation

-Apostrophe pages are part of a "tree" in which every page is a child of another page, except for the home page.
+The vikings believed that all of life all connected back to the great world tree, Yggrasil.
+The "Home" page in Apostrophe is much like Yggrasil: all pages in Apostrophe are part of a "tree" in which every page is a child of another page with all the branches connecting back to the home page which is the root.
 That makes it very easy to build navigation links for common cases.

 ## Linking to the home page